SpacehuhnTech/esp8266_deauther/README.md

 ### Uploading the bin files

 **Note:** the 512kb version won't have the full MAC vendor list.
-The NodeMCU and every other board which uses the ESP-12 has 4mb flash on it.
+The NodeMCU and every other board use the ESP-12 which has 4mb flash on it.

 **0** Download the current release from [here](https://github.com/spacehuhn/esp8266_deauther/releases)